 How are Evidence Maps used by clinicians?

 Because speech-language pathologists and audiologists often do not have time to stay up-to-date with the latest clinical research, they must look to available resources that synthesize that research.
 The Evidence Maps provide clinicians with a quick synopsis of guidelines and systematic reviews pertaining to speech-language pathology and audiology clinical topics.

 What is external scientific evidence?External scientific evidence

 refers to the results of research that has been conducted in a specific area of treatment, assessment, or service delivery.
-Although evidence may be obtained from individual studies, only evidence-based guidelines and systematic reviews are included in this section.
+Although evidence may be obtained from individual studies, only evidence-based guidelines and systematic reviews are included in the Evidence Maps.

 What are client perspectives?
 Client perspectives